wp-plugins/ewww-image-optimizer/readme.txt

 3. Bulk optimization page.
 You can optimize all your images at once.
 This is very useful for existing blogs that have lots of images.

 == Changelog ==

+= 1.0.10 =
+* added the ability to resume a bulk optimization that doesn't complete
+* changed path validation for images from wordpress folder to wordpress uploads folder to accomodate users who have located this elsewhere
+* minor code cleanup

 = 1.0.9 =
 * fixed parse error due to php short tags (old habits die hard)